Lifailon/rudocs/Docker-Compose/proxy-stack/docker-socket-proxy/README.md

 # Docker Socket Proxy

-Proxying a local docker socket based on HAProxy (no daemon or service system file modifications required) with endpoints access control using environment variables and connection statistics.
+Proxying a local docker socket based on HAProxy (no daemon or service system file modifications required) with endpoints access control using environment variables, connection statistics and prometheus metrics.

 ```yaml
 services: